 There are 574 Federally recognized Tribes in the United States.
 As sovereign nations, Tribes manage their own child welfare systems to support American Indian/Alaska Native (AI/AN) families and honor Tribal values and priorities.

-AI/AN children and youth are overrepresented in child welfare systems nationwide.
-Tribes also have experienced generational trauma related to child removal, including the forced placement of AI/AN children in boarding schools designed to strip them of their culture.
-To effectively engage Tribal families and communities, child welfare professionals must be aware of this history of violence, displacement, and forced assimilation.
 The Indian Child Welfare Act of 1978 (ICWA) is a major piece of Federal legislation that protects the rights of Native communities and governs child welfare practice involving Native families.

 Adjust the filters below to refine your list of resources.